 Being able to buy a "place of your own" - that's still one of the most important life goals in Switzerland.
 With good reason, as a long-term mortgage is usually cheaper than paying rent for decades.
 Home ownership also has tax benefits and creates a solid investment in uncertain times.
 Nonetheless, the growth in demand has driven up the price of land and real estate.
 That's why potential buyers with a limited budget are often uncertain about whether home ownership is affordable for them at all.

 Using the 20:80 rule, at least 20% of the property's value must be funded using your own equity.
 One half of this 20% must be your own "genuine" capital, such as savings, securities, advances on inheritance or private loans.
 The other half must be in the from of an advance withdrawal or a pledge from the pension fund (Pillar 2).
-Those are the legal requirements - some mortgage institutions have much stricter criteria for granting loans.
+Those are the regulatory requirements - some mortgage institutions have much stricter criteria for granting loans.

 The remaining 80% of the purchase price may be funded using borrowed capital.
 Tip: the higher the equity ratio, the lower the interest payments and affordability level.
 However, you should never invest all your liquid assets into buying a house, as you can't access this money in an emergency.